Stuck in the past: Is HR too focused on tradition to be effective in a digital-first world?

 Speaking of remote work, the modern workplace is all about flexibility.
 Remote work is clearly here to stay.
 As many as 99% of remote workers want to keep doing it to some degree for the rest of their careers, so, while an office-based 9-5 may have been the standard for quite some time, that might well be changing.
 Which begs the question, is traditional HR dead now that job flexibility is more important than ever?

 If it can’t adapt to the new normal of the modern workplace, then yes.
 Using remote work as an example, many people working from home have experienced a lack of effective communication.
 Keeping these employees virtually connected to their peers and in the know is essential for keeping them engaged.
+Regular, ongoing feedback is an important tool for making sure remote workers feel connected to you and the rest of your team.

 But HR must also adapt to other forms of job flexibility.
 People working in different ways require different considerations.
 Job sharers will need to coordinate things like time off, and people working core hours will need to be able to easily log their work commitments.